-Water Spots On Floor
+Water Felt on Floor

-An industrial plumbing endoscope feeds into your drain and provides you with an image of the inside of your drain thanks to a specialized camera on the end of the device.
+An industrial plumbing endoscope feeds into your drain and provides you with an image of the inside of your drain thanks to a specialized camera on the end of the locator.
 The flexible design allows it to maneuver through any plumbing system.

 A locator at the source of the clog or leak can send signals to a receiver that allows you to identify exactly where the problem in your pipes is clearly.